 - Otterbot is a free texting service created to support high school seniors who have signed up for the College Bound Scholarship.
 Otter sends financial aid info and reminders to College Bound seniors.
 Students can access Otterbot via text message 24 hours a day, seven days a week by texting "Hi Otter" to 360-928-7281.

-- The Plan Your Future web page serves as a one-stop-shop for all things related to the postsecondary transition for the class of 2021.
+- The Plan Your Future web page serves as a one-stop-shop for all things related to the postsecondary transition for high school juniors and seniors.

 - The WSAC Portal provides educators with student-level completion data for increased outreach and engagement, with a new, in-depth FAFSA Completion Dashboard.